 But if you worried about safety, somewhere public might be the best choice.

 5- Say it in person

 If you’re not happy with the relationship, don’t drag the whole situation.
 You’re just wasting time.
-It is okay if you need a time or your partner need time to think about it.
-But do it after you discuss with your partner.
+It is okay if you need the time or your partner needs time to think about it.
+But do it after you discuss it with your partner.

 Openly share what you feel, and discuss about the best solution that you should take for the relationship can be very helpful.